cecilyhunt/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 meaningful course involvement.

-If you decide to use cohort groups in your course, you define a set of cohort gorups to reflect communities of students, then select a strategy for :ref:`assigning students to cohort groups<Options for Assigning Students to Cohorts>`.
+If you decide to use cohort groups in your course, you define a set of cohort groups to reflect communities of students, then select a strategy for :ref:`assigning students to cohort groups<Options for Assigning Students to Cohorts>`.